Game Land CURE Areas

 For quail and associated species to ever recover, Government agencies, quail hunters, songbird enthusiasts, and landowners must all work together to find these economically sensible reasons for private landowners to do things differently.
 Changes must address practices on crops fields, pastures, and forested lands.
 It will take a combination of persistence, hard work, and planning for farmland wildlife to once again return to prominence in North Carolina and throughout the South.

 Free technical guidance and information is always available.
-Please call the Wildlife Resources Commission, Division of Wildlife Management at 919-707-0050 if you have questions or need assistance.
+Please call the Wildlife Resources Commission, Wildlife Management Division at 919-707-0050 if you have questions or need assistance.
 Prepared by Mark D. Jones, NCWRC Private Lands Program, E-mailed questions about CURE can be sent to email@example.com.